 Novice Intermediate Advanced Expert

-Topic Selection 0 0 2 4
+Topic Selection 0 0 1 4

-Design Process 0 0 5 1
+Design Process 0 0 3 2

-Conclusions 0 0 4 2
+Conclusions 0 0 2 3

-Limitations and Implications 0 0 5 1
+Limitations and Implications 0 0 2 3

-- The ideal targets were met according to our preliminary data; however, the acceptable target starting 50% or more students in the Expert level was not met in 3 out of the 4 subcategories. - The results are consistent or better than with previous assessment years and indicate our PhD students are meeting the program expectations. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting the for the program.
+- The ideal and acceptable targets were met for the majority of subcategories.
+Specifically, the ideal target was not met for 'Design Process' with 60% and 40% of students in the Advanced and Expert categories, respectively. - The results are consistent or better than with previous assessment years and indicate our PhD students are meeting the program expectations.

-- These competencies are acceptable for PhD students.
-However, as several sub-categories failed to show 50% or more of students in the Expert level, these specific subcategories should be explored in more depth. - For 'Design Process', it may be beneficial to encourage PhD students to have a statistician on their committee or at least work closely with one if they are not familiar with experimental design or are having trouble understanding the underlying concepts. - For 'Conclusions' as well as 'Limitations and Implications', this is potentially indicative of the students not being able to translate their findings to 'real-world' applications or to understand the impact of their work.
-This should be addressed earlier in their degree program during written and oral candidacy exams to ensure the students have a grasp on importance of their research topic. - 7.
+- D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting the expectations for the program. - These competencies are acceptable for PhD students.
+However, as one sub-category failed to show 50% or more of students in the Expert level, this specific subcategory in 'Design Process' should be explored in more depth. - For 'Design Process', it may be beneficial to encourage PhD students to have a statistician on their committee or at least work closely with one if they are not familiar with experimental design or are having trouble understanding the underlying concepts. - 7.
 Student Learning Outcome 4.
 Demonstrate problem quantitative skills through the analysis of research data.